prateek-1992/ai-testcase-generator-app/README.md

    - Enter your API key (OpenAI, Gemini, or use Ollama locally)
    - Generate test cases!

 **That's it!** No environment variables needed.
-API keys are stored securely in your browser.
+API keys exist only in React Context (memory) and are cleared on page refresh for maximum security.

 ## 📋 Prerequisites